 What did surprise and annoy us was that having been told the Spanish enforce covid restriction firmly we were surrounded by most people wearing their masks as chin warmers, loads not wearing one at all, nor seeming to have one available to use.
 And as for social distancing - forget it.
 It was especially annoying given the hoops we had to jump through to get in to the country.

-Here in Spain there has been widespread flooding in the Cantabria region which may affect many fellow motorhomers who would have left the ferry at the same time as us and bombed to the Mediterranean coast.
+Here in Spain there has been widespread flooding in the Cantabria region which may affect many fellow motorhomers who left the ferry at the same time as us and dashed to the Mediterranean coast.

 Having Googled 'Spain school holiday dates' we've established that kids here go back to school on Monday.
 Hopefully that will take a bit of pressure off campsites and parking spaces because tomorrow we move along the coast to Comillas.